maziyank/analisa-regulasi/README.md

 _(Pengurai Teks Regulasi Indonesia)._

-### 1. Bill Parser (Undang-Undang)

  For optimal result, we recommend to load a bill published in Official Gazette (peraturan.go.id).

 The parser currently support: